- Earn merits and use them to purchase gladiator cards.

 - Earn crowns to upgrade your guild buildings and unlock benefits.

-- A 5% discount in the Splinterlands Shop for potions and packs
+- Enjoy a 5% discount in the Splinterlands Shop for potions, packs, and skins.

 Hone Your Strategy

 Brawls provide the opportunity to play with Gladiator Cards and varied rule sets.
 Guilds may also purchase advantages in the Guild store such as the Spy Glass, which allows you to see enemy fray assignments.
+Opposing guilds can force you to think quickly by forbidding certain cards or elements from joining in the battle.
+There is also the home team advantage to be wary of -- where a draw will result in victory for the home team.
 These uncommon situations force players to consider new strategies from gameplay and explore new cards.

 Use teammates as a resource to discuss strategy and share constructive tips.
 Some guilds also have a pool of cards that members will have access to for brawls.
 Guildmates may also delegate cards to other members of the team.
 This approach allows players to gain experience with unfamiliar cards and get feedback on their gameplay from others.

 As opposed to ranked rewards battles, Brawls have a team sport feel.
 Participating in both allows you to keep the Splinterlands experience fun and engaging.
 The relationships forged within a guild have the potential to become strong, lasting bonds.
 Join your fellow players in brawls and build comradery by upgrading your guild buildings with guild power.

 Once you join a guild, you will gain access to the Tavern, a private chatroom for guild members only.
 Get to know your guild mates and discuss strategy there or on discord.